Edith Head: Early life and career

 She was born Edith Claire Posener in San Bernardino, California, the daughter of Jewish parents, Max Posener and Anna E. Levy.
 Her father, born in January 1858, was a naturalized American citizen from Germany, who came to the United States in 1876.
 Her mother was born in St. Louis, Missouri in 1875, the daughter of an Austrian father and a Bavarian mother.
 Max and Anna married in 1895, according to the 1900 United States Federal Census records.
 Just before Edith's birth, Max Posener opened a small haberdashery in San Bernardino, which failed within a year.

 The marriage did not survive.
 In 1905, Anna remarried, this time to mining engineer Frank Spare, originally from Pennsylvania.
 The family moved frequently as Spare's jobs moved.
 The only place Head could later recall living during her early years was Searchlight, Nevada.
 Frank and Anna Spare passed Edith off as their child.
 As Frank Spare was a Catholic, Edith ostensibly became one as well.

 In 1919, Edith received a Bachelor of Arts degree in letters and sciences with honors in French from the University of California, Berkeley, and in 1920 earned a Master of Arts degree in romance languages from Stanford University.

-She became a language teacher with her first position as a replacement at Bishop's School in La Jolla teaching French.
+She became a language teacher with her first position as a replacement at The Bishop's School in La Jolla teaching French.
 After one year, she took a position teaching Spanish at the Hollywood School for Girls.
 Wanting a slightly higher salary, she told the school that she could also teach art, even though she had only briefly studied the discipline in high school.
 To improve her drawing skills, at this point rudimentary, she took evening classes at the Otis Art Institute and Chouinard Art College.

 On July 25, 1923, she married Charles Head, the brother of one of her Chouinard classmates, Betty Head.
 Although the marriage ended in divorce in 1938 after a number of years of separation, she continued to be known professionally as Edith Head until her death.
 In 1940 she married award-winning art director Wiard Ihnen, a marriage which lasted until his death in 1979.